trofimpetyanov/TimeLine/README.md

-Here's an updated version of the `README.md` file with emojis added for better visual appeal, and placeholders for screenshots:
+Certainly!
+Here’s the `README.md` file with the table of screenshots included.
+The table has screen numbers as headers, and the second screen contains two images in its column, while the others have one image each.

 ---